List of Temperatures Rising episodes: Season 1: Temperatures Rising (1972–73)

 Starring Cleavon Little as Dr. Jerry Noland, Joan Van Ark as Nurse Annie Carlisle, Reva Rose as Nurse Mildred "Millie" MacInerny, Nancy Fox as Student Nurse Ellen Turner, and James Whitmore as Dr. Vincent Campanelli.
-Beginning part-way through the season, Bernie Kopell appeared in three episodes as orderly Harold Lefkowitz.
+Beginning part-way through the season, Bernie Kopell appeared in three episodes as orderly Harold Lefkowitz and Ketty Lester also appeared in three episodes as Nurse Ferguson.

 Temperatures Rising was pre-empted twice during its initial run.
 The first was on November 7, 1972, for the presidential election; the second was on January 23, 1973, for the NBA All-Star Game.
 The broadcast of December 26, 1972, was a rerun of "Operation Fastball", the series' second episode.

 Reruns of Temperatures Rising were broadcast on a regular basis from April 3 to September 4, 1973.
 During this period the series was preempted three times: April 24 for the animated special Cricket in Times Square, June 19 for the musical special Roberta Flack: The First Time Ever, and July 17 for Chicago in the Rookies.
 In between the last rerun of the first season and the first episode of the second season ABC aired two specials: Furst Family of Washington on September 11, 1973, and Egan on September 18, 1973.